 I’ll update this post with photos and details of the experience in the future!

 Have you tried this Chinese story stones activity?

-If you practice reading with any of these stone activities please let us know!
+If you practice reading with any of these stone activities please let us know in the comment section!

 More educational rock activities for kids

 - Geode Kit: Crack Open and Learn About Rocks!